Security Architect

 Use Return-Oriented Programming to bypass NX protection on 64-bit Linux, chaining gadgets to call system() with /bin/sh.

-A practical reference for finding, filtering, and verifying ROP gadgets using ropper, ROPgadget, and GDB-PEDA.
-Covers common workflows, advanced filtering, and chaining strategies.
+A practical reference for finding, filtering, and verifying ROP gadgets with ropper, ROPgadget, and GDB-PEDA, plus chaining strategies.

 Stack Buffer Overflow on x64 Linux